HishamLB/Grab-Engineering-Blog-Deep-Dives/README.md

 # Structure

 The plan is to do a daily deep dive and analysis of a blog post.
+The blogs are picked in order of 1 tag(s) at a time.
 If applicable I will also implement something that uses at least one of the technologies/methadologies referenced in the blog.
 If the scope grows too big for a project I will split it into its own repo.